getfem/getfem/doc/sphinx/source/userdoc/appendixA.rst

 This element is not :math:`\tau`-equivalent (The matrix :math:`M` is not equal to identity).
 On the real element linear combinations of :math:`\varphi'_8`, :math:`\varphi'_{12}` and :math:`\varphi'_{16}` are used to match the gradient on the corresponding vertex.
-Idem on the orther vertices.
+Idem on the other vertices.

   .. list-table:: Hermite element on a tetrahedron ``"FEM_HERMITE(3)"``
      :widths: 10 10 10 10 10 10 10